Lavender Garden Cameron Highlands

 Is it still worth the ticket fees to see this place?
 And what can you do here that is unique to other places?

-What else is there to see in Lavender Garden besides its namesake?
+What else is there to see at this park besides its namesake?
 Find out in this post.

 Table of contents: